bgailleton/TVD_Condat2013/README.md

 The `c++` core code has been adapted from `C` version available on the website of the manuscript orignal authors: http://www.gipsa-lab.grenoble-inp.fr/~laurent.condat/publications.html
 *Cite it if you use it.*

-This mostly to train myself packging a python package from `c++` but also it is a really useful and efficient algorithm for:
+This package is mostly to train myself packging a python package from `c++` but also it is a really useful and efficient algorithm for:
 - Direct denoising for data that can be represented by flat segments
 - Indirect curve denoising using a detrend-denoise-retrend approach (Not implemented yet)